theonestack/cfhighlander/README.md

       # if you don't want to get prompted for every command execution use -q (quiet) option
       package_cmd: 'pip3 install -r requirements.txt -t .'

+      # creates a log group with cloudformation and sets the retention period in days
+      # if not set lambda will create the log group with a unlimited retention
+      # note that if lambda has already created a log group, it will need to be deleted
+      # before this can be updated.
+      log_retention: 30

       # (optional) allowed source. e.g. invocation using SNS
       # for every allowed source, source_arn can be provided optionally
       allowed_sources: